NERC-CEH/rse_group/team/100_days.md

 ## What we're aiming for

-* To not be seen as a "resource" or "pool", but as humans who can help
+* Not be seen as a "resource" or "pool", but as humans who can help!
-* To make it easier for scientists to "make good decisions"/adopt good practices in projects heavily involving software/code
+* Make it easier for scientists to make good decisions about computers
-* To develop resources, such as template repositories, and guides as part of the above bullet point, based on our experiences
+* Create blueprints, templates and guides based on our experiences
-* To shape the future national-scale Digital Research Infrastructure UKCEH is building parts of
+* Help shape future national-scale Digital Research Infrastructure through UKCEH
 * Floods and Droughts Resilience Infrastructure (find and reuse hydrological data)
-* National Capability UK (share, link and reuse environmental monitoring data) `---- suggestions: * National Capability for freshwater, terrestrial and atmosphere science - support researchers, governments, business and society.
+* National Capability UK (share, link and reuse environmental monitoring data)

 [UKCEH - our national role](https://www.ceh.ac.uk/our-science/our-national-role)
 [UKCEH Innovation Portfolio](https://www.ceh.ac.uk/our-science/innovation)